Jimmy-INL/Causal-Variational-Autoencoders/README.md

 ## Contributing

-This project is a joint contribution of Kshitij Mayank, Kartik Lal and Vivek Sagar as a part of CS7290 curriculum at Northeastern University, further contributions using pull requests are welcome.
+This project is a joint contribution of Kshitij Mayank, Kartik Lal and Vivek Sagar as a part of CS7290 (Causal Modeling in Machine Learning) curriculum at Northeastern University, further contributions using pull requests are welcome.

 ## Acknowledgments